-- A new design for PSUs featuring multi-year financial measures and a relative TSR modifier that requires sustained performance above target, for multiple years, to receive an above target payout. - 100% performance-based equity. - An increase in his stock ownership requirement to 10x base salary. - A one-year post-vesting holding period for equity awards.
+- A new design for PSUs featuring multi-year financial measures and a relative TSR modifier that requires sustained performance above target, for multiple years, to receive an above target payout. - An increase in his stock ownership requirement to 10x base salary. - · A one-year post-vesting holding period for equity awards.